The Yummy Life

 How to make a glass of iced coffee.
 It's so easy!

 Step 1.
 Fill a glass or small jar with ice cubes.
-I'm using pint jars here, because I'm a little mason jar crazy, if you haven't noticed. (click to view pint jars on Amazon)
+I'm using pint jars here, because I'm a little mason jar crazy, if you haven't noticed. (view pint jars on Amazon)

 Step 2.
 Fill the glass/jar about half full with coffee.
 If you drink yours black, fill the rest of the jar with filtered water.
 If you like yours with milk, top it off with the amount of milk you like (instead of water).
 I filled mine with 2% milk to the top.
 Use whatever kind of dairy or non-dairy milk you prefer.

 Step 3.
 If you want it sweet, add whatever kind of sweetener you like.
-I added a bit of turbinado raw sugar to mine. (click to view turbinado sugar on Amazon) You can also stir in a flavored syrup if you like.
+I added a bit of turbinado raw sugar to mine. (view turbinado sugar on Amazon) You can also stir in a flavored syrup if you like.

 Step 4.
 Stir, drink, and enjoy a smooth & delicious glass of iced coffee!Coffee_Iced9.jpg